vuid-com/tredly/doc/zfs.md

 ## Partition Properties
 * quota - max disk usage
-* com.tredly:partitionname - name of partition
+* com.tredly:partition - name of partition
 * com.tredly:maxcpu - max amount of cpu for this partition
 * com.tredly:maxram - max amount of ram for this partition
 * com.tredly:nginx_whitelist_accessfile - the path to the nginx whitelist access file for this partition